Next Available Intakes: 20 & 21 May 2021

 2 Enhanced Training Support for SMEs: SME-sponsored employees (Singaporean Citizens and PRs) aged 21 and above may enjoy subsidies up to 90% of the course fees.

-- Participants are required to achieve at least 75% attendance and/or sit and pass any prescribed examinations/assessments or submit any course/project work (if any) under the course requirement.
+• Participants are required to achieve at least 75% attendance and pass any prescribed examinations/assessments or submit any course/project work (if any) under the course requirement.

-For clarification, please contact the Centre for Continuing and Professional Education (CCPE) via the following:
+For clarification, please contact the SUSS Academy via the following:

 Telephone: +65 6248 0263